Le Siepi: When Gardening Becomes Art

 Green architecture

-In the creation of a garden, hedges are a fundamental, indispensable element, even if this does not reach large dimensions.
-The hedges cannot be missing both for the practical function they perform and because they enrich it aesthetically: in fact, the hedges give the garden a harmony and a style that makes it a true work of art.
+In the creation of a garden, hedges are a fundamental, indispensable element, even if they do not reach large dimensions.
+Hedges cannot be missing both for the practical function they perform and because they enrich it aesthetically: in fact, hedges give the garden a harmony and a style that makes it become a true work of art.

-We can say that hedges have been and are inextricably linked to the concept of the garden.
+We can say that hedges have been and are inextricably linked to the concept of garden.

-Historically, hedges have been a fundamental element of the Italian garden, which can still be admired in the great villas and historic residences of Italy; however, even the most innovative architects do not renounce the use of hedges in their designs.
+Historically, hedges have been a fundamental element of the Italian garden, still admired in the great villas and historic homes of Italy; however, even in the creation of a modern garden, not even the most innovative architects give up using hedges in their projects.

 But what is a hedge?

-Commonly, by hedges we mean plants, especially evergreen ones, raised in a precise geometric shape, obtained by periodically pruning the hedge.
-However, this concept of a hedge is particularly reductive, first of all because there are various types of hedges in relation to the needs they have to meet.
-In fact, they effectively meet a plurality of situations, from the more general (defensive, windbreaks, etc.) to the specific and particular (hiding an unpleasant view both inside and outside that garden).
-Precisely in order to meet these numerous requirements, the choice of species that can be used in the formation of gardens, parks and green areas has become much broader and more diversified.
+Commonly by hedge we mean plants, especially evergreen ones, grown respecting a very precise geometric shape, obtained by subjecting the hedge to periodic pruning.
+This concept of hedge, however, is particularly reductive, first of all because there are various types of hedges in relation to the needs they must respond to.
+In fact, they effectively satisfy a plurality of situations, from the most general ones (defensive, windbreak, etc.) to the specific and particular ones (hiding an unpleasant view both inside and outside that garden).
+Precisely to satisfy these numerous needs, the choice of species that can be used in the creation of gardens, parks and green areas has greatly expanded and diversified.

-Returning to the initial question, the term hedge must be understood in a very broad sense, not only in relation to function, but also in relation to the very wide range of plants that can be used.
-These plants can also be very different from each other in terms of size and habit, whether they are evergreen or deciduous, whether they have thorns or not, etc. Man’s intervention can also manifest itself in different ways: by giving the plants a precise shape or by leaving them free to grow and assume their own habit.
+Returning to the initial question, the term hedge must be understood in a very broad sense, not only in relation to the function, but also in relation to the very large typology of plants that can be used.
+These plants can also be very different from each other in size and shape, in being evergreen or deciduous, in the presence or absence of thorns, etc.; even human intervention can manifest itself in different ways: giving the plants a precise shape or leaving them free to grow and assume their own shape.

-All these different plants, with a final form that may be natural or desired by man, are brought together in the group of hedges because together they form a ‘barrier’, they create a ‘separation’ with linear and vertical development.
-The hedge must therefore be understood as everything that divides, divides or separates.
-The words ‘separation’ and ‘barrier’ (a term used especially for medium to tall hedges) clarify both function and use; it also explains why this group also includes plants that cannot be kept in shape, such as the agave (Agave americana).
+All these very different plants, with a final shape that can be natural or desired by man, are gathered in the group of hedges because together they form a "barrier", they create a "separation" with linear and vertical development.
+The hedge must therefore be understood as everything that divides, fractionates or separates.
+With the words "separation" and "barrier" (a term which especially indicates medium-high hedges) both function and use are clarified; it also explains why this group also includes plants that cannot be grown in shape, such as for example the agave (Agave americana).

-Hedges were created to enclose and isolate certain areas, but their function has been enriched with aesthetic meanings, to the point where they have become true works of art.
+Hedges were created to enclose and isolate certain areas, but their function has been enriched with aesthetic meanings, to the point of making them real works of art.
 In other words, hedges have become the meeting point between man and nature.
-In fact, man was no longer content to use hedges only at the edge of his property for ‘defensive’ purposes, but wanted to make them part of the garden, giving them a new task and adopting, for the plants used, absolutely original forms obtained through admirable chiselling, thus giving nature a whole new order and life.
+In fact, man is no longer content to use hedges only on the edges of his property for "defensive" purposes, but has wanted to bring them into the garden, giving them a new purpose and adopting, for the plants used, absolutely original shapes obtained through wonderful pruning interventions, thus giving nature a whole new order and life.

-All this must not lead one to think that this type of intervention is violence to plants, a distortion of nature to realise man’s selfish interests.
-Rather, man has only been able to carry out these works after a careful knowledge of plant biology.
-Indeed, if man wants to give the hedge an unnatural form, he uses plants whose main characteristic is that they are strongly bushy and particularly tolerant of pruning.
-Furthermore, continuous pruning strengthens and reinforces the plants, so that their branches are less prone to breakage.
+All this should not lead one to think that this type of intervention is violence to the plants, a distortion of nature to achieve the selfish interests of man.
+Man, on the contrary, has been able to create these works only after a careful knowledge of the biology of plants.
+In fact, if he wants to give the hedge an unnatural shape, man uses plants whose main characteristic is that of being strongly bushy and particularly tolerant of pruning.
+Furthermore, continuous pruning strengthens and reinforces the plants, so their branches will be less likely to break.

-Man’s great interest in these ‘hedge’ plants has not been limited to cultivation care or periodic pruning; he has also selected new, stronger and disease-resistant varieties that are also particularly beautiful to meet the needs of every garden.
+Man's great interest in these "hedge" plants has not been limited to cultivation care or periodic pruning; he has also selected new varieties, stronger and more resistant to disease but also particularly beautiful to satisfy the needs of every garden.

 1) According to human intervention